 ZODIAC Virgo from RefleX delivered two substantial of these.
 The first when it shot down Cancer from behind and the second when it destroyed the Pheonix.

 World of Warcraft gives you the events of the Wrathgate.
 The Forsaken unleash the New Plague.
 You now see it cause the senseless and meaningless deaths of some of the Horde's and Alliance's greatest heroes and shatter any chance of peace between the two factions.
 And if you're playing as Horde, you helped createthe New Plague, in one of the more light-hearted questlines that go all the way back to the first levels.

 In Mists of Pandaria, at the end of the Jade Forest questline, the battle between the Alliance and Horde, with their respective Jinyu and Hozen allies, results in the Sha being empowered, devastating the landscape and both sets of combatants.

-In Mass Effect, you have a few missions trying to find out what Saren is up to, and a ton of sidequests mowing down violent criminals and terrorist cells with impunity.
+In the first game, you have a few missions trying to find out what Saren is up to, and a ton of sidequests mowing down violent criminals and terrorist cells with impunity.
 Then you have Virmire.
 No matter what you do, no matter how well you play, either Ashley or Kaidan will die.
 It's up to you to decide who performs the Heroic Sacrifice.
 You may have to put down Wrex as well, depending on your influence with him.

 The Gut Punch for the series as a whole is the ending of Arrival, the last DLC mission for Mass Effect 2, which requires Shepard to destroy a Batarian system killing countless innocents in order to stop the Reapers.
 It's essentially saying that from this point on, no matter what you do, you'll still be hurting someone.

 The third gamestarts with a Gut Punch.
 A front-row seat for the Reaper invasion of Earth.
 There's also the fall of Thessia, which is a complete and utter defeat for the good guys, which, in an earlier version, would have included a Virmire-like dilemma.